salvator12/BookLoan/README.md

 ***

 ### Features
-Feature 1: Fetching loan books from API.__
+Feature 1: Fetching loan books from API.<br />
 Feature 2: Display a list of detailed information about loan books.
 ***

 ### Additional Features
-Feature 1: Sorting a list of loan books data based on loan amount, term, or purpose.__
+Feature 1: Sorting a list of loan books data based on loan amount, term, or purpose.<br />
 Feature 2: Searching for specific loan books based on borrower name.
 ***